tienbg-zigexn/l-d-security-note/reading_book.md

 The author of this book is just teaching and writing books.
 He does not do real works.
 I am getting a hard time convince myself to read.

+I read the third edition by the way, not the second.

 ## Terminologies

 - Asset: Anything that has values.